Caitlyn Jenner Visits White House, Meets With Trump Officials

 “She was there for meetings and on her promo tour for her new book — The Secrets of My Life — released this week,” a spokesperson for Jenner told ABC News after a reporter spotted her entering the White House complex on Thursday afternoon.

 The Secret of My Life is Jenner’s new tell-all memoir.
 She has been promoting the memoir in the past few weeks.
-The book has caused Jenner to clash with members of the Kardashian-Jenner family who said that the revelations in her book were unfair to those affected.
+The book has caused Jenner to clash with members of the Kardashian-Jenner family, who said that the revelations in her book were unfair to those affected.

 Caitlyn Jenner Spotted at White House https://t.co/laNFjTYLLE pic.twitter.com/l8KT4MRWgZ